The Website The Birds Maps Virtual Tour Email us

 - EssaysEric Dinerstein Bill Young

-Early Spring Date: April 21 Late Spring Date: May 23 Most Frequently Seen: May 2-12
+Early Spring Date: April 21 Late Spring Date: May 23 Best Dates to See in Spring: May 2-15

-Baltimore Orioles are seen every spring at Monticello Park, but not in significant numbers.
+Spring: Baltimore Orioles are seen every spring at Monticello Park, but not in significant numbers.
 They breed in the Washington metro area, but not at Monticello.
 The best time to see one at the park is during the first two weeks in May.
-Orchard Orioles also breed in the Washington Area, but few visit Monticello.
-There is no best time to look for them in the park.
+Orchard Orioles also breed in the Washington area, but few visit Monticello.
 During the breeding season, you can see both oriole species near the Potomac River around Belle Haven and Dyke Marsh.

 Where to See Them in the Park